Barqawiz/Snnapy2-Filters/README.md

 # Snappy 2
 ## Introduction
-Detect faces in photos and draw overlay images on it, the overlay drawn using neural network that detect face keypoints.<br>
+Detect faces in photos and draw overlay images on it, the overlay drawn using neural network that detects face keypoints.<br>
 - draw glasses
 - draw mustache
 - draw hat